david-salac/itblog.github.io/README.md

 pip install -r requirements.txt
 ```

-The whole content (HTML files + resource) are located in folder
+The whole content (HTML files + resource) is located in the following folder:
 ```
 /docs/
 ```